Moving an Elderly Parent to Another State: What to Know

 The possibilities for socializing are one of the most important benefits of any senior living facility.
 While adjusting to a new environment might take time, seniors frequently thrive once they build relationships and become a part of a community.

-Moving your parent to an in-state senior living facility allows them to visit you more often and promote socialization.
+Moving your parent to an in-state senior living facility allows them to visit you more often and promotes socialization.

 Maintaining a large house with multiple unused bedrooms is a hassle to heat and cool.
-That can be a lot of resources spent for nothing for an elderly parent.
+That can be a lot of resources spent on nothing for an elderly parent.

 Your parent’s house might also be difficult to keep up with.